Berserk-Games/Tabletop-Simulator-API/docs/musicplayer.md

 ####skipBack()

-[<span class="ret boo"></span>](types.md)&nbsp;Skips to the beginning of the audioclip or if the play time is less than 3 seconds to the previous audioclip in playlist if possible.
+[<span class="ret boo"></span>](types.md) Skips to the beginning of the audioclip or if the play time is less than 3 seconds to the previous audioclip in playlist if possible.

 Returns `true` if skip was successful, otherwise returns `false`.